-By-catch levels of US purse seiners operating in the eastern tropical Atlantic from 1967-1975 are summarised by Sakagawa (1976).
-Reported by-catch consisted entirely of scombrids (albacore, little tunny (Euthynnus alleteratus) and frigate and bullet tunas (Auxis thazard and A. rochei respectively)) and were usually recorded when 'about a ton or more' were caught in a set.
-Albacore were usually retained beause of their high value; catch levels of the less valuable species (little tunny, Auxis spp.) were considered to be underestimates because of non-reporting of discards.
+By-catch levels of US purse seiners operating in the eastern tropical Atlantic from 1967 to 1975 are summarised by Sakagawa (1976).
+Reported by-catch consisted entirely of scombrids (albacore, little tunny (Euthynnus alleteratus) and frigate and bullet tunas (Auxis thazard and A. rochei respectively)) and was usually recorded when 'about a ton or more' was caught in a set.
+Albacore were usually retained because of their high value; catch levels of the less valuable species (little tunny, Auxis spp.) were considered to be under-estimates because of non-reporting of discards.
 Rainbow runner were rarely caught and never reported.
-No break-down of by-catch by school type is provided, although length frequency information for little tunny and bigeye is given.
+No breakdown of by-catch by school type is provided, although length-frequency information for little tunny and bigeye is given.